-To honor the country of a 100 martyrs and its respective slate of features, we decided to take you on a journey through the vibrant and diverse world of Algerian cinema.
-From the early pioneers who laid the foundation to the emerging talents of today, below six Algerian movies to keep on your radar and experience the rich tapestry of Algerian storytelling.
+To honor the country of a million martyrs and its respective slate of features, we decided to take you on a journey through some of the nation’s best silver-screen creations.
+From the early pioneers that laid the foundations to the up-and-coming talents of today, below, six Algerian movies to keep on your radar.

 ‘Papicha’ (2019)